joyent/manta-picker/README.md

 The storinfo service is a Manta V2 service that provides an interface for retrieving a cached view of the contents of the `manta_storage` bucket via the /poll REST endpoint.
 The Rebalancer is the only current consumer of storinfo.
 Future versions of buckets-api will be modified to consume the storinfo service.

 A draft RFD describing the motivation, requirements and approach for manta-storinfo is [here](https://github.com/joyent/rfd/tree/master/rfd/0170).
-The Picker API is documented [here](https://github.com/joyent/manta-storinfo/blob/master/docs/index.md)
+The Storinfo API is documented [here](https://github.com/joyent/manta-storinfo/blob/master/docs/index.md)

 ## Manually Deployment Procedure